KwanLab/Autometa/docs/source/running-autometa.rst

 Before you run Autometa, you need to have assembled your shotgun metagenome.
 The following workflow is recommended:

 #.
 Trim adapter sequences from the reads.
-We prefer to use Trimmomatic_, but you can go ahead and any tool of your preference.
+We prefer to use Trimmomatic_, but you can go ahead and use any tool of your preference.
 #.
 Quality check of reads to make sure that the adapters have been removed, we use FastQC_ for this.
 #.
 Assemble the trimmed reads.
 We recommend using MetaSPAdes which is a part of the SPAdes_ package to assemble the trimmed reads but you can use any other assembler as well.
 #.
 An optional thing to do here would be to check the quality of your assembly as well.
-This would give you N50 which could be useful in selecting the value of length-filter.
+This would give you a variety of assembly statistics one of which is N50 which will be useful in selecting the cutoff value during the Autometa length-filter step.
 We tend to use metaQuast_ for this (use ``--min-contig 1`` option to get an accurate N50).

 .. note::

-    If you use end up using SPAdes then Autometa can use the coverage information in the contig names.
+    If you use SPAdes then Autometa can use the k-mer coverage information in the contig names.
 If you have used any other assembler, then you first have to make a coverage table.

-    Fortunately, Autometa can construct this table for you with: ``python -m autometa.commmon.coverage``.
+    Fortunately, Autometa can construct this table for you with: ``autometa-coverage``.
 Use ``--help`` to get the complete usage.

 Nextflow walkthrough
 ====================